 Although it is unlikely that you would have a Bald Eagle nest in your wildlife garden (unless you lived along a river, lake, or estuary), we can all help to ensure the continued recovery of this magnificent bird by eliminating the use of chemical fertilizers, pesticides, and herbicides in our gardens.

 These toxic chemicals run off our properties every time it rains, and are washed into our streams and rivers, polluting this water and causing algae blooms, eutrification, and a dead zone in the Gulf of Mexico that is larger than the state of New Jersey.

 It is quite easy to manage your wildlife garden without the use of any of these chemicals, as Ellen Sousa has done a terrific job of describing.
 Our responsibility as gardeners extends far beyond our own garden gates!

 Please enjoy this lovely poem by my friend David Bourne, The Eagle (dedicated to his father-in-law Bert on the day of his passing)

 And this great post about Bald Eagle recovery efforts in Wisconsin by our new frequent commenter Wisconsin Wildman.

-Have you seen nesting Bald Eagles near your wildlife garden?
+Have you seen nesting Bald Eagle near your wildlife garden?

-See photos and video of another visit to Conowingo Dam to see the Bald Eagles.
+See photos and video of another visit to Conowingo Dam to see the Bald Eagle.

 Carole Sevilla Brown lives in Philadelphia, PA, and she travels the country speaking about Ecosystem Gardening for Wildlife.
 Check out her new free online course Ecosystem Gardening Essentials, 15 free lessons delivered to your inbox every week.